 - Consultant to secure and pay for all title reports - Agency will provide conveyance document forms - Agency will approve GIN and Offer documents.
-GINs and Offer letters will be on Agency letterhead and will be signed by the Agency. - Agency will disperse payment to property owners and record all documents. - Number of parcels/files 39 is based on Agency's preliminary assessment and is subject to change.
-If more or less, payment for this scope of services may be adjusted up or down by negotiation. - Consultant will provide legal descriptions and exhibits, property impact maps, and other drawings as needed. - Consultant will provide the most up-to-date plan sheets as needed for the Right of Way process.
+GINs and Offer letters will be on Agency letterhead and will be signed by the Agency. - Agency will disperse payment to property owners and record all documents. - Number of parcels 3 is based on preliminary alignment and is subject to change.
+If more or less, payment for this scope of services may be adjusted up or down by negotiation. - Consultant will provide legal descriptions and exhibits, property impact maps, and other drawings as needed. - Consultant will provide the most up-to-date plan sheets as needed for the Right of Way process. - If project work is delayed for more than 1 year from contract execution, rates will be reevaluated and increased if necessary.